 Your WordPress website is the product of countless hours of hard work, so it’s important to keep it secure.
 One essential part of your security setup should be a robust and reliable malware scanner.
 An effective WordPress malware plugin will help you quickly identify any malicious software that makes its way onto your WordPress website, and provide guidance on removing it.

 But, with lots of different WordPress malware scanner plugins available, it may be a challenge to determine which one is right for you.
-To help, we’ve reviewed six of the most popular options and set out some key things to consider when deciding on the best WordPress malware scanner for your website.
+To help, we’ve reviewed six of the most popular options and set out some key things to consider when deciding on the best free WordPress malware scanner for your website.

 Building a strong following of readers and customers is hard work.
 And getting eyes on your content can feel like rubbing two sticks together.